SamvitJ/samvitj.github.io/blog-source/_drafts/2017-07-14-gradient-descent.md

 $$
 where $(x^{(i)}, y^{(i)})$ is any one particular training example.

-Then, in stochastic gradient descent, instead of summing over every training example at each step, and iterating until convergence, we cycle through the training examples in random order, using a *single* one at each iteration in our cost function:[^2]
+Then, in stochastic gradient descent, instead of summing over every training example at each step, and iterating until convergence, we cycle through the training examples in random order, using a *single* one at each iteration in our cost function:

 &nbsp;&nbsp;&nbsp;&nbsp;[Stochastic Gradient Descent]{style="font-variant:small-caps;"}
 $$